 - Your payslip, including any detachable parts, must show your employer's name.
 If your employer's name isn't on the payslip or any bank statements, you'll need to provide your P60.

 - Please include outgoings you've told us about in your application, such as student loan payments or childcare vouchers.

-If you've told us about extra income you receive, for example, bonus, overtime or commission, we'll need you to send us more payslips.
+If you’ve told us you get extra income, for example a bonus, overtime or commission, we'll need you to send us more payslips.

 |Every week||Most recent 8 payslips|